 Establishing a robust security plan

-A comprehensive security plan should cover all three aspects discussed above:
+A comprehensive security plan should cover all three aspects discussed:

 Physical Security